 “We are solaced knowing that something good has come from something so tragic, that the loss in our family is not in vain,” said Gignac, co-chair, Hawkins-Gignac Foundation for CO Education.

 This is a major milestone in a nearly six-year journey.
-Now, carbon monoxide alarms are mandatory in all homes in Ontario with fuel burning appliances (wood, gas, propane oil) or attached garages.
+Now, carbon monoxide alarms are mandatory in all homes in Ontario with fuel burning appliances (wood, gas, propane oil) or attached garages or carports.
 While the revisions to the Ontario Fire Code come into effect October 15th, there is phase-in compliance period for homeowners and landlords.
 The new law supersedes any existing municipal by-laws.

 Similar to Ontario’s smoke alarm law, homes found not to be protected with a CO alarm after the compliance period will put the property owner at risk of being fined.

 “The fatal effects of carbon monoxide left us with an irreplaceable family loss.
 We are comforted that their legacy will protect others.
 Now it is up to everyone to remember my family’s story, recognize the importance of CO alarms and follow the new law to help us combat this silent killer.”

 MPP Ernie Hardeman, whose Oxford riding was shocked by news of the family’s accident, was first to push for new CO legislation, and ultimately he received all party support for his Private Members Bill.
 “We are grateful the law is being formally enacted, but now it’s up to every Ontario resident to determine if they are at risk of carbon monoxide – that means if you have any type of fuel-burning appliance, or attached garage,” Hardeman says.
 “If you do, you must install at least one carbon monoxide alarm outside sleeping areas.
 As well, take responsibility for regular maintenance and inspections of equipment and heating systems.”